Pay Stubs and Direct Deposit Complete 2025 Guide

 Why Pay Stubs Still Matter in a Paperless Payroll System

 • Proof of Income: Essential for loans, rentals, or credit applications.
+See CFPB guide on income verification.

 • Accurate Tax Reporting: Shows withholdings for federal, state, and local taxes.